thanos-io/thanos/docs/components/receive.md

       --receive.tenant-certificate-field=
                                  Use TLS client's certificate field to
                                  determine tenant for write requests.
-                                 Must be one of organization, organizationalUni
+                                 Must be one of organization, organizationalUnit
                                  or commonName.
 This setting will cause the receive.tenant-header flag value to be ignored.
       --receive.tenant-header="THANOS-TENANT"